jahanvigarg238/Network_Security_System/README.md

-# 🔐 Network Security System — Phishing Website Detection
+# 🔐 Phishing Website Detection

 An end-to-end **MLOps pipeline** for detecting phishing websites using classical ML models, with full experiment tracking via MLflow + DagsHub and data storage on MongoDB Atlas.